How to Reduce RAM Usage on Mac [9 Tricks]

 Learn more from the article: How to Free Disk Space on Mac.

-It is not wise to start cleaning the memory only when it is running low.
-You can use the BuhoCleaner Menu to monitor memory usage in your status menu in real-time.
-You can also release the memory with one click when you find that your memory is running out.
+It is not recommended to free up RAM only when it is exhausted.
+You can use the BuhoCleaner Menu app to monitor memory usage in real time from the menu bar.
+When you find that your Mac's RAM usage is too high, you can also decrease it with one click.

-How to monitor memory usage with BuhoCleaner Menu:
+How to monitor memory (RAM) usage on Mac with BuhoCleaner Menu:

 1. Download, install and launch BuhoCleaner.